PolymerPatel/MSE_Analytics_Calculator/README.md

 ## 🧪 Material Science Terms

-Phase diagram (def.): plot of solid and liquid phases of matter as a function of temp. and time. <br><br>
+Phase diagram (def.): plot of solid and liquid phases of matter as a function of temp. and time. <br>

  -> It's held at constant pressure <br>
  -> There are various concentrations to determine invariant points -> Tin and Bismuth can be linked to a phase diagram.<br><br>
-Alloy (def.): a composition of two elements, and the atomic structure is different at varying temperatures. <br><br>
+Alloy (def.): a composition of two elements, and the atomic structure is different at varying temperatures. <br>

 In that experiment, Tin (Sample A) and Bismuth (Sample B) had following concentrations:
  - 100% A<br>